The statistics tell it, and there is no doubt that every day online video consumption becomes increasingly popular and widespread.

-1) If you produce a video with bad quality (and I am not referring necessarily to the production quality, but the content), it can rather damage your reputation or brand.
+1) If you produce a video with bad quality (and I am not necessarily referring to the production quality, but the content), it can damage your reputation or brand.

 The damage likely occurs when you have bad content and bad production quality.

-2) There is a chance that you will put way too much effort in video production and make it too long.
+2) There is a chance that you will put way too much effort into video production and make it too long.

-You need to take into consideration that about 20% of YouTube viewers leave a video within the first 30 seconds of playback (source).
+You need to consider that about 20% of YouTube viewers leave a video within the first 30 seconds of playback. (source)

-The reason for this is that they either don’t have enough time to watch the whole video or they watch it from their mobile device (very likely) which uses a data plan.
+The reason is that they either don’t have enough time to watch the whole video or they watch it from their mobile device (very likely), which uses a data plan.